This hike occurred on June 23, 2013 |

 Lots of marshland!

+We saw some Ground Juniper (Juniperus communis) with berries.
 We also saw a Common Daisy (Chrysanthemum leucanthemum), which is apparently an invasive species.

 Another Ground Juniper had figured out a creative way to stay atop the cliffs.